How To Measure Your Ring Size

 How can I measure my ring size at home?

-VRAI offers complimentary ring sizers, which makes finding your ring size at home effortless.
+VRAI offers ring sizers, which makes finding your ring size at home effortless.
 Should you need to measure your ring size right away without a ring sizer, however, you can do the following:

 - Use floss or a piece of string to wrap around the base of your finger.

 - Mark where the string overlaps with a pen.

 - Lay the string down on a ruler and take down the length in millimeters.

 Look at the ring size chart to see which size corresponds to your measurement.

 VRAI’s ring sizers can be ordered and shipped to your home.
 Simply follow the link, click “Add to bag,” and the sizer will be shipped anywhere in the US or UK free of charge.

 - Secure the end of the sizer through the buckle to form a ring shape.